We found 3 general surgeons who accept Humana HMO Open Access Copay 50/5000 near Beaver Dam, WI.

 Clinical interests: Thoracic Outlet Syndrome, Peripheral Bypass Surgery, Thoracoabdominal Aneurysm, Renal Vascular ...
 (Read more)

 Dr. Michael McGauley is a physician who specializes in general surgery and surgical oncology (cancer surgery).
 Before performing his residency at Garden City Hospital and a hospital affiliated with MSU College of Osteopathic Medicine, Dr. McGauley attended Kansas City University of Medicine and Biosciences (KCUMB), College of Osteopathic Medicine for medical school.
 He is especially interested in da vinci surgery.
 Dr. McGauley is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
 Dr. McGauley is professionally affiliated with Mercy Health System.

 Clinical interests: Da Vinci Surgery

-Dr. Paul Palmer practices general surgery.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Palmer takes.
-Dr. Palmer is a graduate of the University of Wisconsin School of Medicine and Public Health.
-He is conversant in Spanish.
+Dr. Paul Palmer's specialty is general surgery.
+He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Palmer graduated from the University of Wisconsin School of Medicine and Public Health.
+He speaks Spanish.
 He is affiliated with Beaver Dam Community Hospitals (BDCH).

 Conditions / Treatments